sapphirex00/Threat-Hunting/README.md

 # Threat-Intel
-#### Personal compilations of threat intel information of APTs from whitepaper releases, documents and research.
+#### Personal compilations of threat intel information of APTs from whitepaper releases, documents and researches.
 IOCs, Docs, Files, databases...